Breaking News | Anambra 2021: Why Everyone Wants A Piece Of Valentine Ozigbo

 It will not come as a surprise, if Valentine Ozigbo clinches the PDP governorship ticket on June 26 when the primary election will be held.
 Evidently, he is setting the pace in development for Anambra state and writing a new narrative for the national politics.

-John Paul Akinduro is a Communications Specialist and presently Special Assistant to Former Governor Olusegun Mimiko on MediaVanguard News Nigeria
+John Paul Akinduro is a Communications Specialist and presently Special Assistant to Former Governor Olusegun Mimiko on Media.

 Comments